aabtop/reify/README.md

 ### Data Representation

 The implementation enables efficient communication between V8 and C++ by making heavy use of the concept of immutable reference counted objects.
 Whenever a V8 object is returned to C++, we create a reference counted pure C++ object with the same information contained in the V8 object, cache a reference to the C++ object inside of the V8 object, and then freeze the V8 object.
 At this point both the C++ and V8 objects may no longer be mutated, and thus we achieve consistency without any subsequent interactions with the bindings layer on either side.
-This system enables V8 object references to be paralleled by C++ object references, so that the object reference network structure is preserved.
+This system enables V8 object reference graph to be paralleled by a C++ object reference graph without subsequent communication between the systems after object construction.

 ### Type Definitions

-The interface types are defined by Haskell, and the system for performing this generation can be found at [src/third_party/idt](src/third_party/idt).
+The interface types are defined in Haskell, and the system for performing this generation can be found at [src/third_party/idt](src/third_party/idt).
 The subproject is called "IDT" which refers to "Interface Description Tree", expressing the preference to describe the interface's abstract syntax tree directly as opposed to using a specialized [IDL](https://en.wikipedia.org/wiki/Interface_description_language) language.
 By describing the types directly in a first-class programming language, we are able to be more expressive, for example we can leverage Haskell's existing module system to create a modular definition of the interface types.